By using our website, you agree to our use of cookies (Visit our privacy policy).

 Again, live action is often combined with other formats to create a more complete video.

-Billy Mays’ Oxiclean ads are a classic example of live action explainer videos, and cleaning products are the ideal candidate for this type of content.
+Billy Mays’ Oxiclean ads are a classic example of live action explainer videos.

-Billy Mays’ characteristic style is an ideal match for the results-focused nature of an infomercial-rather than simply droning on about features, he shows how Oxiclean works in action and offers genuine enthusiasm about the product’s benefits.
+Billy Mays’ characteristic style is an ideal match for the results-focused nature of an infomercial.

 This approach is far more likely to pull viewers in and get them more interested in the brand.